Chart Color Schemes

 An assessment of population growth drivers in West Ulverstone reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, West Ulverstone's population is estimated at around 4,723 people.
-This reflects an increase of 208 individuals since the 2021 Census, which reported a population of 4,515.
-The change is inferred from AreaSearch's estimation of the resident population at 4,608 following examination of the latest ERP data release by the ABS in June 2024 and an additional 105 validated new addresses since the Census date.
-This level of population results in a density ratio of 259 persons per square kilometer.
-West Ulverstone's growth rate of 4.6% since the 2021 census exceeded the SA3 area's growth rate of 4.1%, marking it as a growth leader in the region.
-Interstate migration contributed approximately 80.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the estimated population of West Ulverstone as of February 2026 is around 4,719.
+This reflects an increase of 204 people since the 2021 Census, which reported a population of 4,515.
+The change is inferred from AreaSearch's estimation of 4,607 residents in June 2024, based on ABS ERP data release, and additional validated new addresses since the Census date.
+This results in a population density ratio of 259 persons per square kilometer.
+Over the past decade, West Ulverstone has shown resilient growth patterns with a compound annual growth rate of 0.6%, outpacing its SA3 area.
+Interstate migration contributed approximately 80% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Projections indicate a decline in overall population over this period, with the suburb's population expected to reduce by 200 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 195 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimation by age group, Tasmania State Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation from LGA to SA2 levels.
+Projections indicate an overall population decline in West Ulverstone over the period, with a reduction of 200 persons expected by 2041.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group projected to increase by 195 people.

 Frequently Asked Questions - Population